-Lead singer Callum McIntosh spoke to Krititka Dua after the British band’s preview performance at British Council
+Lead singer Callum McIntosh spoke to Kritika Dua after the British band’s preview performance at British Council

 The Magnets is an exuberant group of six young men, who specialise in A capella – group or solo singing without using any musical instrument.
 That means that all the music you listen on stage is created through the vocal chords of these talented musicians.
 And truth be told, they beat the orchestra.